 Why restarting a computer fixes issues.

-As an I.T professional it sometimes becomes monotonous to ask a user to reboot their PC to resolve an issue and I feel sometimes that I am taking the easy route.
+As an I.T professional it sometimes becomes monotonous to ask a user to reboot their computer to resolve an issue and I feel sometimes that I am taking the easy route.
 I’m sure it is not really an acceptable solution to the user and anyone can do this but I am here today to outline reasons why a reboot will resolve issues.
 While certain problems will require a complete restart anyway because of an operating system failure or a hardware driver failure, but not every problem does.
 Some problems may be resolved without a restart, though a restart may be the easiest option rather than spending hours reading through error logs to find out a solution.

 - Windows is Slow.
 If you find that navigating around your Windows operating system is performing very slowly.
 It’s possible that a misbehaving program is using 99% of your CPU and draining the computer’s resources.
 As your I.T support person I would typically open your task manager and hope to find what program this is.
 Instead of calling I.T and have them waste time troubleshooting the problem, simply by rebooting could easily fix the issue.